Street Fighter (video game): Home versions

-Street Fighter was ported as Fighting Street in 1988 for the PC Engine CD-ROM² System in Japan and 1989 for the TurboGrafx-CD in North America.
-There was no six-button controller for the TurboGrafx-CD at the time, so the attack strength is determined by the duration of the button-press, akin to the Deluxe arcade version.
+Street Fighter was ported as Fighting Street in 1988 for the PC Engine CD-ROM2 System in Japan and 1989 for the TurboGrafx-CD in North America.
+There was no six-button controller for the TurboGrafx-CD at the time, so the attack strength is determined by the duration of the button-press, akin to the deluxe arcade version.
 It has a remastered soundtrack and covers artwork of Mount Rushmore, an in-game location.
 It was developed by Alfa System and published by NEC Avenue in North America and Hudson Soft in Japan.
-It was re-released for the Wii's Virtual Console in Japan on October 6, 2009, in North America on November 2, 2009, and in the PAL regions on November 6, 2009.
+This version was re-released via emulation for the Wii's Virtual Console on October 6, 2009, in Japan, November 2, 2009, in North America and November 6, 2009, in PAL regions.

 Versions for the Commodore 64, ZX Spectrum, Amstrad CPC, Amiga, and Atari ST were developed by Tiertex and published by U.S. Gold in 1988 in Europe.
 A different Commodore 64 version was developed by Pacific Dataworks and published by Capcom USA.
-Capcom also published an MS-DOS version in 1989, developed by Hi-Tech Expressions.
+Capcom also published an MS-DOS version in 1989, developed by Hi Tech Expressions.
 Hi-Tech re-released the game as part of the Street Fighter Series CD-ROM collection.

-An emulation of the original arcade version is in Capcom Arcade Hits Volume 1 (along with Street Fighter II': Champion Edition) for Windows, Capcom Classics Collection Remixed for the PlayStation Portable and Capcom Classics Collection Vol. 2 (along with Super Street Fighter II Turbo) for the PlayStation 2 and Xbox, and Street Fighter 30th Anniversary Collection for PlayStation 4, Xbox One, Nintendo Switch, and Windows.
+An emulated arcade version is included in Capcom Arcade Hits Volume 1 for Windows, Capcom Classics Collection Remixed for the PlayStation Portable, Capcom Classics Collection Volume 2 for the PlayStation 2 and Xbox, and Street Fighter 30th Anniversary Collection for PlayStation 4, Xbox One, Nintendo Switch, and Windows.